Port Gaverne and Port Isaac

-With Port Gaverne beach literally on your doorstep, and Port Isaac beach just a 20 minute stroll away, there’s no shortage of sheltered coves within walking distance.
+With Port Gaverne beach literally on your doorstep, and Port Isaac beach just a 20-minute stroll, there’s no shortage of sheltered coves within walking distance.
 These beaches are small, picturesque and family and dog friendly — a great way to while away an afternoon at any time of year.
-Port Gaverne beach is flanked by Port Isaac headland and ‘The Main’ – Port Gaverne’s headland – which tend to protect the beach from the big Atlantic waves that the North Coast is so famous for.
+Port Gaverne beach is flanked by Port Isaac headland and ‘The Main’ (Port Gaverne’s headland), which tend to protect the beach from the big Atlantic waves.
 Port Isaac beach has a breakwater, so is generally a calm harbour with picturesque fishing boats dotted around.

 An inspiration for poet Sir John Betjeman, Polzeath is a wide sandy beach about six miles from Port Gaverne.
-It is accompanied by a small village of the same name, with plenty of restaurants and amenities to fuel a fun-filled day at the beach.
-With lifeguards on duty during summer days, a surf school on hand and plenty of rockpools to explore, Polzeath is the ideal place for a beach day – and make sure you don’t miss the Cracking Crab, with it’s indulgent seafood lunches and stunning sea views!
+The village of the same name has plenty of restaurants and amenities to fuel a fun-filled day at the beach.
+With lifeguards on duty during summer days, a surf school on hand and plenty of rockpools to explore, Polzeath is the ideal place for a beach day.

 Daymer Bay is a very sheltered beach about 8 miles from Port Gaverne.
 It sits in a sheltered spot at the mouth of the Camel Estuary, with calm waters and a long stretch of golden sand, and was one of poet John Betjeman’s favourite locations in Cornwall — it’s not hard to see why.
 One of this beaches great features is that it’s dog-friendly all year round too — and the wide open space makes it perfect to tire a four legged friend out!

 Follow the coastal footpath to the east, or drive the road out of Port Gaverne and park up at Tregardock Farm.
-From here, it’s around a 20 minute walk and a bit of a scramble over some rocks to reach the sandy, quiet beach of Tregardock — be sure to check the tide’s out!
-If you don’t fancy the walk, keep driving until you reach Trebarwith, with a pub, shop and car park making it a little more family friendly and accessible — but a bit busier too.
+From here, it’s around a 20-minute walk and a bit of a scramble over some rocks to reach the sandy, quiet beach of Tregardock — be sure to check the tides beforehand!
+If you don’t fancy the walk, keep driving until you reach Trebarwith, with pub, shop and carpark, making it a little more family friendly and accessible — but a bit busier too.
 Both have an air of the undiscovered about them though, with waterfalls, caves and rockpools to explore, as well as being a little quieter than the likes of Polzeath.